RACSEL/IPS-national-backend/README.md

 ### Configuration

 If you need to change any of the default value, you can edit `docker-compose.yml`.
 In the case of the FHIR server, to see the available environment variables you can pass see `hapi-config/application.yaml`.

+In particular you should change the variable `EXTERNAL_HAPI_FHIR` to the actual public URL to the FHIR server.

 You need to provide a private key in the directory `cert-data` in PEM format.
 See the cert-data README for more information.